 The key to success is when the team itself has the feeling of having initiated the rituals.
 We, at teamazing, have numerous rituals which connect us and create a strong bond among all team members.
 We continuously come up with new ideas which substitute old rituals.
 As a leader, you have to constantly keep your eyes open for new rituals and seize every opportunity.

 #4 Promote Communication with relationship work

 It’s rather common that leaders have problems with establishing relationships and creating a strong foundation of trust.
-This becomes more difficult in virtual teams since there are less opportunities to work on foundations of trust.
+This becomes more difficult in virtual teams, since there are fewer opportunities to work on foundations of trust.
 The key lies within the effort to spend as much non-work-related time together, laugh together, and acknowledge employees as human beings.
 Relationship work is a crucial point for every leader.

 Communicate, communicate, communicate